-GIS techniques and mapping Density maps were created for each one of the NOA, EMSC and SASN seismic activity datasets corresponding to the periods of 2003-2006, and 2006-2007 respectively.
-A kernel density algorithm using a quadratic formula where the highest value corresponds to the center location falling to zero at the search radius distance was preferred in the calculations of the density maps for creating smoother distribution surfaces.
-A circular search area of approximately 10Km was used around the location of each seismic epicenter.
+Figure 3 a) Distribution of the earthquakes epicenters monitored by the TEI network for the period 2006-2007, b) density map of the earthquake epicenters density maps for creating smoother distribution surfaces.
+A circular search area of approximately 10km was used around the location of each seismic epicenter.
 The resulting density surfaces having a resolution of about 1km indicate the spread of the seismic epicenters over the areas surrounding the island of Crete.
 Similar density maps were created for the micro-seismicity of the region for two distinct periods, namely July-August 2007 and September-October 2007.